Table of Contents

 CsvConstructorAttribute is used to explicitly choose which constructor is used to instantiate a type.
 The selection process follows these rules:

 Priority for attributes is assembly > type > constructor.
+If used on a type or assembly, specify the parameter types of the specific constructor.

 public class User